If you’ve ever wondered…

 For instance, it would be a shame to give up on completing your studies just because they are challenging when you are only a semester away from obtaining your degree.
 And in such a case, a little fantasizing about what it would be like to attend graduation and be qualified for competitive jobs may help motivate such a student to reach the finish line.

 By balancing the positive and negative aspects of an impending future, a person can strive toward goals while planning realistically for the challenges that will arise on the path to goal achievement.

 The Process of Mental Contrasting

-Some research suggests that our subconscious mind works within a short time-span.
-It does not understand long-term goals and achievements – all it wants is to stay healthy and happy at any given moment.
+It does not understand long-term goals and achievements but rather focuses on staying happy at any given moment.

-With mental contrasting, as researchers have indicated, we can see through the current problems.
-For example, if an obese person is practicing mental contrasting, he will imagine his ideal body and, at the same time, will be aware of how hard the workout sessions are going to be.
+By practicing mental contrasting, such cycles can be avoided through the anticipation of challenges.
+For example, if an overweight person is practicing mental contrasting, they will imagine their ideal body and, at the same time, will be aware of how hard the workout sessions will likely be.

 W – Wish